FrankHeimes/WimLibScripts/Manual.md

 the Windows `DISM` command reports the same figure.
 According to my observation, the reported size is about 30% too large.
 This may cause the `Restore.ps1` script to warn about an allegedly insufficiently large volume.
-Any hints about how to correctly determine the size of a WIM image are highly welcome.
+*Any hints about how to correctly determine the size of a WIM image are highly welcome.*
-- After restoring the backup of a Windows 10 partition of a USB drive to a volume on the internal hard drive, I noticed that the restored volume consumed about 3% more space.
+- After restoring an image, I compared its space consumption - as displayed in the volume properties dialog - with that of the original volume and noticed that these always differ by a few percent.
-However, the file list of the original and the restored volumes as well as the cluster sizes were identical.
+So I compared the exact file list and reported size using [WinDirStat](https://windirstat.net/) and the `ListImageContents.ps1` script and could confirm that the actual contents is always identical.
-On the other hand, the reported occupied space of a specific volume varies by several percent depending on whether it's live or passive.
+So the consumed space, as reported by Windows, can safely be assumed to be merely an *educated guess*.
-So I don't think this is a real issue.
+- On a Windows 8.1 system, when restoring a volume, the `-Force` option of the `Format-Volume` cmdlet is ignored, resulting in an additional unnecessary confirmation query after the WIM file has been verified.
+On Windows 10, the option is respected.
 - The Windows `DISM` command as well as the `Mount-WindowsImage` PowerShell cmdlet are supposedly able to mount a WIM image.
 But both report *"Attempted to load a file with a wrong format"* and the `dism.log` reports a *"version/header mismatch"* problem.
 - When restoring an image, WimLib typically issues `[WARNING] Ignoring FILE_ATTRIBUTE_SPARSE_FILE of nn files`